PARKLAND & CORAL SPRINGS FAMILY LAW ATTORNEY

 Representing yourself in a family law case could lead to horrific consequences, especially if your spouse has retained counsel.
 The money you thought you could save by going it alone will pale in comparison to the regular sum a court likely will rule you have to pay for years to come.
 If the other party is represented by a Coral Springs family law attorney, it probably will be difficult for you to understand the intricacies of Florida law well enough to combat the barrage of allegations made by opposing counsel before a judge.

-If you’re considering self representation in a Parkland or Coral Springs divorce, make sure you understand of the possible – if not probable – pitfalls.
+If you’re considering self representation in a Coral Springs or Parkland family law case, make sure you understand of the possible – if not probable – pitfalls.
 Your decision to self-represent could be disastrous, and could adversely affect your life for decades.

 Experience Matters in Family Court

 At Stuart N. House, P.A., our family law experience spans more than two decades.
 As our client, you will receive personalized, attentive service in addition to exceptional representation.
 We’ll also help you avoid mistakes that can be detrimental to your case.
 Our guiding principles are designed to facilitate a strong attorney-client relationship by adhering to the following objectives:

 - establishing and maintaining open and honest communication from the outset

 - respecting your time by acting with an appropriate sense of urgency

 - remaining sensitive to your individual situation